rimian/rimian/modules/import_merge/README.txt

-A basic API for node importing from a CSV.
+A basic API for importing various objects from a CSV.
 Other file formats will perhaps be supported later.
 But probably not.
+This module assumes you can get your CSV into a manageable format with Open Office or something.

 This module doesn't try to do too much.
 It provides a basic form interface to the end user and another application interface to extra modules that wish to extend its functionality.
 It really only